-Nintendo Switch OLED vs Nintendo Switch: What's different?
+Nintendo Switch OLED model vs Nintendo Switch: What's the difference?

 What's the same?

-- Both work in handheld and TV modes
+- Both work in handheld, TV and desktop modes

-- Same processor: custom version of Nvidia Tegra X1
+- Same processor: Custom Nvidia Tegra X1

-The Nintendo Switch OLED has a number of new features but is essentially the same as the existing Switch on the inside.
+The Nintendo Switch OLED has a number of new features - a larger screen, for starters - but beneath the hood it's essentially the same as the existing Switch.

-Both come with the exact same processing unit - a custom version of the Nvidia Tegra X1 - plus 4GB of RAM.
+This includes the battery, which is the same capacity for each model.
+Both consoles also come with the exact same processing unit - a custom version of the Nvidia Tegra X1 - plus 4GB of RAM.
 They also each share similar screen specs, with a 720p60 resolution in handheld mode, 1080p60 when docked and plugged into a TV.

 This effectively means that all the same Nintendo Switch games work across both consoles.
-Accessories (Joy-Cons) too, as the size of each of them is similar.
+Accessories too - including the Joy-Con controllers - as the size of each console unit is more or less the same.

 Both come with a dock, two Joy-Con controllers, and a Joy-Con grip to turn them into a more conventional gamepad.